Practical skills, Fitness, Self- Improvement and Fun!

 I learned directly from Odo sensei and was awarded every rank, starting as a white belt, up to 8th degree black belt, directly from him.

 There is a difference!

 Many people call us seeking kendo classes.
-We do not teach kendo- there is no kendo in the Rhode Island area.
+We do not teach kendo and there are no kendo schools in Rhode Island.

-Since 'fencing' (point sparring) is a significant part of kendo, many rules, aiming points and techniques have been modified or abandoned in order for sparring to be safe.
+Since 'fencing' (point sparring) is a significant part of kendo, many rules, aiming points and techniques have been modified or abandoned in order to make the sport safe.

-Kenjutsu does not include sparring in order to preserve lethality and practical effectiveness.
+Kenjutsu does not include sparring which would require changes that would decrease its' lethality and practical effectiveness.

 People find our weapons classes to be a fascinating, practical and challenging way to be involved in martial arts.

-Of course, we don't carry swords in our daily lives, but Taira sensei used to frequently remind me that 'All is Ken', meaning 'everything is a sword'.
+Of course, we don't carry swords in our daily lives, but Taira sensei frequently reminded me that 'All is Ken', meaning 'everything is a sword'.
 The intent of this method is to allow the practitioner to use anything as a weapon in a self-defense situation.